Jozef Síkela: European level

 When the Czech Republic held the rotating Presidency of the Council of the European Union in 2022, Síkela chaired ministerial meetings of the Foreign Affairs Council, the Competitiveness Council (COMPET) and the Transport, Telecommunications and Energy Council, while the latter was coordinating the EU's response to disruption on the energy markets due to the War in Ukraine.
 With Síkela chairing the meetings, EU member states agreed on key measures that helped stabilize the energy markets.

 In June 2023, Síkela stated in an interview with the daily Právo that he was interested in seeking the position of European Commissioner.
 Following the 2024 European elections, Síkela was nominated by the Czech government to this role, to serve under President Ursula von der Leyen.

-In December 2024, Jozef Síkela was appointed European Commissioner for International Partnerships, responsible for the European Union's efforts to build and strengthen partnerships with countries worldwide, focusing on sustainable economic development, reduction of poverty, and global stability.
-He is also involved in shaping the Global Gateway strategy, which promotes international cooperation aimed at fostering sustainable growth in Europe and in partner countries.
+In December 2024, Jozef Síkela was appointed European Commissioner for International Partnerships, responsible for the European Union's partnerships with non-EU countries, focusing on sustainable economic development, poverty reduction, and global stability.
+He also oversees the EU's Global Gateway strategy, which involves investment in infrastructure projects in partner countries in order to support sustainable growth.

 Personal life

-Jozef Síkela is known for his passion for music.
-He is an avid fan of classical music, particularly the works of Herbert von Karajan, Antonín Dvořák and Bedřich Smetana.
+Jozef Síkela is an avid fan of classical music, particularly the works of Herbert von Karajan, Antonín Dvořák and Bedřich Smetana.
 He also enjoys jazz music, 1980s rock, soundtracks, and world music.